phillip-kruger/phillip-kruger.github.io/_posts/2018-08-20-microprofile_openapi_swaggerui.md

 # Apiee

-For application servers that does not have MicroProfile, see [Apiee](https://github.com/phillip-kruger/apiee)
+For application servers that do not have MicroProfile, see [Apiee](https://github.com/phillip-kruger/apiee)